 Available in VPC

-Data Forest supports building independent Apache HiveServer2 (hereinafter referred to as HS2) service environments for each user.
-Hive Metastore is required, and you'll use Hive Metastore provided by Data Forest.
-Hive is an SQL-based data warehouse solution that analyzes and processes high volume data saved in a data storage system.
+Data Forest supports building an independent Apache HiveServer2 (HS2) service environment for each user.
+Hive Metastore is required, and Data Forest provides the Hive Metastore.
+Hive is a SQL-based data warehouse solution for analyzing and processing large volumes of data stored in data storage systems.

-• The HIVESERVER2-LDAP app uses the LDAP method to authenticate users who access HS2.
+- The HIVESERVER2-LDAP app authenticates users who access HS2 in the LDAP method.
 Kerberos authentication is not supported.

-• The HS2 app can't be logged in by users other than the cluster operator and the user who has the app open.
-If a login is needed, then the HS2 app owner can grant login permissions to other users.
+- In the HS2 app, only the user who created the app and the cluster operator can log in.
+If login access is required, the HS2 app owner can grant login permissions to other users.

 Check HIVESERVER2-LDAP app details